Brooks Nader Spills Put Of Barely-There Bikini On Instagram As She Wraps Up First ‘Sports Illustrated’ Shoot

 And that's a WRAP on my first shoot for Sports Illustrated Swimsuit!!! ????
 Thank you @yutsai88 @mj_day @si_swimsuit for such an amazing experience!!!
 To be able to work with some of the best in a business was an honor and something I will never forget!
 I'll leave you with this teaser until MAY!
 (Shoutout to @juliedeichman for being the best hype man EVER!). ???? @yutsai88 ????????♀️ @adammaclay ???? @paulyblanch

 Nader shared the video with her 232,000 Instagram followers, which grew by 11,000 in less than a week since she started posting sneak peeks from her shoot for the magazine’s special issue in the Bahamas.
-As Sports Illustrated pointed out, the Louisiana native is one of the six finalists of this year’s 2019 Sports Illustrated Swimsuit model search competition.
+As Sports Illustrated pointed out, the Louisiana native is one of the six finalists of this year’s 2019 Sports Illustrated swimsuit model search competition.
 The report describes Nader as a Southern belle who, when not working, can be found in purple and gold, cheering on her hometown LSU Tigers.

-The most recent post was viewed more than 76,000 times, garnering more than 4,000 likes and more than 170 comments within about 14 hours of being posted — at the time of this writing.
+The most recent post was viewed more than 76,000 times, garnering more than 4,000 likes and more than 170 comments within about 14 hours of being posted.
 Users of the social media network who are fans of the model took to the comments section to praise her flawless figure and share their admiration for Nader.

 “Congratulations!!!
 You did it!” one user wrote.